Volunteer

 About the Lewis & Clark Humane Society’s Committed Caregiver Volunteer Program

-Our year-round Committed Caregiver volunteer program empowers community members aged 14 and up to make a difference in the lives of animals at our shelter.
+Our year-round Committed Caregiver volunteer program empowers community members to make a difference in the lives of animals at our shelter.
 Whether you’re cleaning kennels, socializing with shy cats, helping with events, or supporting adoptions, every task makes an impact on the furry friends in our community.
-Please note: Prospective volunteers must attend an information session before submitting an application.
-The link to the application will be sent at the conclusion of the session.

 Eligibility & Requirements